eason329/OpenCore-Install-Guide/installer-guide/mac-install-dmg.md

-# 舊版 macOS：磁碟映像
+# Legacy macOS: Disk Images

-此方法依賴於來自蘋果或 Acidanthera 伺服的映像，並恢復到你的磁碟上。
+This method instead relies on hosted images either from Apple or Acidanthera, and restoring onto your drive.

-#### Acidanthera 的映像
+#### Acidanthera Images

-以下安裝程式是從正版 Mac 電腦的恢復磁碟提取，並刪除它們的 SMBIOS 鎖，OS X 本身的內容沒有以任何方式修改。
+The below installers were pulled from genuine Mac restore disks with their SMBIOS lock removed, contents of OS X itself have not been modified in any way.

 * [OS X 10.4.10(8R4088)](https://archive.org/details/10.4.10-8-r-4088-acdt)[MEGA Mirror](https://mega.nz/folder/D3ASzLzA#7sjYXE2X09f6aGjol_C7dg)